North-Sea-Transition-Authority/digital-notification-library/documentation/adr/004-allowing-file-attachments.md

 ```
 Having an extra column on the Notifications table, keeps a separation of concerns and means we don't need to overwrite the value of a mail merge field.

-### Options consider but not taken forward
+### Options considered but not taken forward
 ### Option 1
 The consumer provides notify with a url to get the file & a bearer token to authenticate the request.
 In the scheduled method, we can check to see if the notification has
 any file attachments.
 If it does, we make a request to the url that the consumer provided, using the file id from the mail merge fields.
 Once we have the file we can
 pass it into the `client.prepareUpload(fileContents)` method and add it as a mail merge field/personalisation for the template to use.

 ### Option 2
 Pass the file to the library as an input stream.
 The notification library can then store the file in S3.
 In the scheduled method, we can check to see if the notification